 Provides exposure to and understanding of race, class, and culture issues in contemporary urban schools.
 Students develop awareness of family and community as partners with schools in the education enterprise.
 Students participate in a 10-day field experience in an urban school, working as teachers' assistants.
 Fulfills part of General Education Global Competence requirement.
 This course is a prerequisite for 300-level courses in EDUC.
 NOTE: Starts early and includes weekends; check with Education advisor for specific schedule.
-Prerequisite: EDUC 202
+Prerequisite: EDUC and postgrads.
+According to New York State teacher certification requirements (8/2015), graduates who are granted an Initial Teaching Certificate from New York State and who complete 6 credits of middle-grades coursework with a C or better may be able to extend their teaching certificate to include the middle grades through the Individual Evaluation for Additional Classroom Teaching Certificate pathway.
+This course is restricted to Houghton University Education majors who have completed junior-level coursework in the major and graduates of Houghton's Education program.
+Any other enrollees must receive permission from the instructor.